-I Am An Impure Thinker
+I Am an Impure Thinker

-Rosenstock-Huessy has uncovered many truths hidden from his predecessors….
-Whatever he may have to say about God, Man, the World, Time, etc., Rosenstock-Huessy always starts out from his own experience as a human being, who must pass through successive stages between birth and death, learning something essential from each one of them.
+In his foreword to this book, W.H.
+Auden writes: “Whatever he may have to say about God, Man, the World, Time, etc., Rosenstock-Huessy always starts out from his own experience as a human being, who must pass through successive stages between birth and death, learning something essential from each one of them.”

-Rosenstock-Huessy refuses to do anything in the usual way.
-But you may well turn yourself over to him.
-Behind everything stands the committed responsibility of a great teacher who opens our eyes.
+Bonhoeffer’s close friend and biographer, Eberhardt Bethge, wrote that “Rosenstock-Huessy refuses to do anything in the usual way, but you may safely turn yourself over to him.
+Behind it all stands the responsibility of a great teacher committed to opening our eyes.”

+Argo Books, second edition, 2001.
 Paperback, 248 pages.